Battle of Chosin Reservoir: Forces and strategies

 The flaw in the Chinese plan was a lack of accurate intelligence about the UN forces.
 Even though the US X Corps was stretched thin over northeast Korea, the slow Marine advance allowed the bulk of the US 1st Marine Division, including the 5th, 7th and 11th Marines, to be concentrated at Yudami-ni.
 Furthermore, the strategically important Hagaru-ri, where a C-47-capable airfield was under construction and a supply dump, was not a priority for the Chinese despite being lightly defended by the 1st and 7th Marines.
 Only Regimental Combat Team 31 (RCT-31), an understrength and hastily formed regimental combat team of the US 7th Infantry Division, was thinly spread along the eastern bank of the reservoir.
-Those units would later take the brunt of the Chinese assaults.
+Those units later took the brunt of the Chinese assaults.

 As for the UN forces, the 1st Marine Division had an effective strength of 25,473 men at the start of the battle, and it was further reinforced by the British Royal Marines unit 41 (Independent) Commando and the equivalent of two regiments from the 3rd and 7th Army Infantry Divisions.
 The UN forces had a combined strength of about 30,000 men during the course of the battle.
 The UN forces at Chosin were also supported by one of the greatest concentrations of air power during the Korean War, since the 1st Marine Aircraft Wing stationed at Yonpo Airfield and five aircraft carriers from the US Navy's Task Force 77 were able to launch 230 sorties daily to provide close air support during the battle, while the US Air Force Far East Combat Cargo Command in Japan reached the capacity of airdropping 250 tons of supplies per day to resupply the trapped UN forces.

-Although the 9th Army was one of China's elite formations, composed of veterans and former POWs from the Huaihai Campaign, several deficiencies hampered its ability during the battle.
-Initially the 9th Army was intended to be outfitted in Manchuria during November, but Mao suddenly ordered it into Korea before that could happen.
-As a result, the 9th Army had almost no winter clothing for the harsh Korean winter.
-Similarly, poor logistics forced the 9th Army to abandon heavy artillery, while working with little food and ammunition.
-The food shortage forced the 9th Army to initially station a third of its strength away from the Chosin Reservoir in reserve, and starvation and exposure weakened the Chinese units, since foraging was not an option in the sparsely populated area.
+Although the 9th Corps was one of China's elite formations, composed of veterans and former POWs from the Huaihai Campaign, several deficiencies hampered its ability during the battle.
+Initially the 9th Corps was intended to be outfitted in Manchuria during November, but Mao suddenly ordered it into Korea before that could happen.
+As a result, the 9th Corps had almost no winter clothing for the harsh Korean winter.
+Similarly, poor logistics forced the 9th Corps to abandon heavy artillery, while working with little food and ammunition.
+The food shortage forced the 9th Corps to initially station a third of its strength away from the Chosin Reservoir in reserve, and starvation and exposure weakened the Chinese units, since foraging was not an option in the sparsely populated area.
 By the end of the battle, more Chinese troops had died from the cold than from combat and air raids.